UCL/metan/README.md

 Package updates via SSC are handled using the **ado update** command; see the built-in Stata documentation.

+The facility to install directly from this GitHub repository will be added soon.

 # Usage and documentation

 Currently, documentation on usage and options may be found in the documentation files within Stata.
 After installation, type in Stata: